pavax/iec62056-lora/readme.md

     * Tools -> AT_SUPPORT -> ON
  - Check/Adjust the `ADJUSTME` comments

 ### Debugging / Hints
 * use the serial monitor in ardunio and change the `DEFAULT_LOG_LEVEL` to debug
   * **Attention**: Make sure once everything works as intented to change it back to `Info` as too much logging has a negative impact on the power consumption (even if there is not serial monitor connected)
 * The smart meter is not interacted with as long as the LoRaWAN has not been initalized / registred
-  * uncomment the line `deviceState = DEVICE_STATE_SEND` in the wakeup procedure to direclty read the smart meter data when the button is pressed without checking/waiting for a successfull LoRaWAN registration
+  * uncomment the line `deviceState = DEVICE_STATE_SEND` in the wakeup procedure to direclty read the smart meter data when the on-board user button is pressed without checking/waiting for a successfull LoRaWAN registration
+* Send a LoRaWan downlink message from your gateway to change the sleep time on demand.
+The message is read the next time the node wakes up.
+    ```
+    Port: 4
+    payload: <desired-sleep-time-seconds-in-hex>  // 04B0 = 1200 seconds  = 20 min
+    ```
 * Make sure you have a decent LoRaWAN connectivity where your smart-meter is located or nearby by using an extension cord/antenna.
 I played arround with the a simple example sketch from Heltec to find a good spot with a decent connectivy:

     `Examples -> CubeCell -> LoRa -> LoRaWAN -> LoRaWAN`